crazy-max/docker-nextcloud/README.md

 ### Redis cache

 Redis is recommended, alongside APCu to make Nextcloud more faster.
-If you want to enable Redis, deploy a redis container (see [docker-compose.yml](.compose/docker-compose.yml)) and add this to your `config.php` :
+If you want to enable Redis, deploy a redis container (see [docker-compose file](examples/compose/docker-compose.yml)) and add this to your `config.php` :

 ```
     'memcache.local' => '\OC\Memcache\APCu',